yz89122/p2p-java/README.md

 # Intro

-A P2P example made with Java DatagramSocket, uses a extra server for UDP hole punching.
+A P2P example made with Java DatagramSocket.

-## What is hole punching?

-It's a technique allows two peers communicate directly if they're under different NATs(different local area networks).
+## How it works?

+It uses a third party to tell peers what their public IP and port is(which is used for send message to the Server), then the peers will try to connect to each other.

+And this technique is so called 'hole punching'.

+It's not 100% works, depends on the NAT types.

 # How to build?